microsoft/azuredevopslabs/labs/vsts/powerbi/readme.md

 1. You should have Office365 account in order to integrate Visual Studio Team Services with Power BI

-2. Visual Studio Team Services account.
-If you don't have one, you can create from <a href="https://www.visualstudio.com/">here</a>
+1. Visual Studio Team Services account.
+If you don't have one, you can create from [here](https://www.visualstudio.com/)

-**You can start a free trial if you don't have Office365 account from <a href="https://teams.microsoft.com/start">here</a>**
+**You can start a free trial if you don't have Office365 account from [here](https://teams.microsoft.com/start)

 ## Authorize Power BI to access your account data